 - Current issues within the industry, write a blog or your opinion on agendas that concern you or your business.
 Talking with local competition isn't necessarily a bad thing, you may be able to help each other out?

-- Photos – IMPORTANT, ensure images are a high quality and have some form of descriptive language.
+- Photos – VITAL, ensure images are a high quality and have some form of descriptive language.
 Make them varied and interesting.

 - Videos – VITAL, ensure videos are a high quality and that they capture positive experiences or settings.

 - Self-Catering property?
 Consider posting information on local food shops.

 - B&B?
 Consider posting your breakfast menu/ food

 - Camping?
-Consider advise on where to purchase essentials such as tents etc. IF you can negotiate with local businesses so you can promote an offer if they use you as a referral.
+Consider advise on where to purchase essentials such as tents etc. IF you can, again try and negotiate with local businesses so you can promote an offer if customers use you as a referral.

 - Anything else that you offer, or think is of value for guests.